ComputerKWasTaken/BetterEcosystemProjectManagement/frontier/04-implementation-plan.md

 5. **Inter-module calls** — modules invoking other module ops via Core.
 Shape mostly falls out of Phase 4; ergonomics pass is deferred.
 6. **Richer popup UI** — live state viewer, heartbeat inspector, request-log panel.
 Phase 7 ships the minimum; the rest waits for feedback.
 7. **Mobile APK parity testing automation** — once the APK pipeline is in place, automate the Android WebView smoke tests.
-8. **Additional modules** — Geolocation, Weather, Network, System, Provider AI (for example OpenRouter-backed), LocalAI, the future `bd.sdk` helper surface, and the long tail tracked in [12 - OS Capabilities Roadmap](./12-os-capabilities-roadmap.md).
+8. **Additional modules** — LocalAI, the future `bd.sdk` helper surface, and the long tail tracked in [12 - OS Capabilities Roadmap](./12-os-capabilities-roadmap.md).
+Provider AI is now promoted into Phase 9.
 Earlier brainstorm items such as Notify, LocalStorage, Clipboard, Filesystem, Downloads, Share, Presence, and Speech are currently deprioritized or rejected for the turn-based Frontier use case.
 Each kept module is still an incremental addition on the Full Frontier substrate; none require Core changes.

 All of these slot into the existing architecture without refactoring Core.